robert-pierce/github_mock_event_emitter/README.md

 # Github Mock Event Emitter

-The github_mock_event_emitter is a simple service that is intended to be used in conjunction with the [Github Scoring Service](https://github.com/robert-pierce/github_scoring_service).
+The Github Mock Event Emitter is a simple service that is intended to be used in conjunction with the [Github Scoring Service](https://github.com/robert-pierce/github_scoring_service).

 The intention of the Github Mock Event Emitter service is to act as a means of testing the Github Scoring Service by serving as a source of events to be consumed by the scoring service.